Questions like, “Is cuddling or spooning before marriage a sin?

 Don’t conclude yet.
 Check the next question.

-2. What is your sexual past?
+2. What is your past?

-If you have had a sexual experience in the past, it will be wise to be proactive about boundaries while dating.
+If you are in this shoes, it will be wise to be proactive about boundaries while dating.

 3. Will you be ashamed if your parents meet you cuddling?